 Whether you are facing municipal , petty theft, misdemeanor or felony theft charges, you need to take the charge seriously and talk to an experienced Colorado Springs criminal defense attorney as soon as possible.
 If convicted of these charges, you can face serious penalties and life consequences.
 A knowledgeable and experienced criminal attorney can analyze the facts of your particular case for law enforcement mistakes, potential motions issues, factual strengths and weaknesses, and mitigating factors to use during negotiations with the prosecution, and if needed at trial.

-The team at Patterson Weaver Law is ready to help you get the best outcome possible on your case.
+The team at Patterson Weaver Law, LLC is ready to help you get the best outcome possible on your case.
 We have the experience and knowledge to help.
-Call (719) 215-8049 today set up a free consultation to begin building your defense.
+Call (719) 264-9858 set up a free consultation to begin building your defense.